Eraser (film): Plot

-Flying back to DC, DeGuerin drugs John, who manages to warn Lee before losing consciousness.
-The warning call is traced to New York City and DeGuerin kills Monroe with John's gun, framing him as the mole.
-Revealing he, Calderon, and Schiff are corrupt, DeGuerin explains that they are the go-betweens for a wealthy buyer who plans to purchase the rifle.
-John escapes from the plane to rescue Lee from the same mercenaries who tried to kill her before.
-John and Lee flee through the Central Park Zoo; John releases several alligators to trap and kill the mercenaries.
+DeGuerin drugs Kruger, who manages to warn Lee before losing consciousness.
+The call is traced to New York City and DeGuerin kills his innocent deputy Monroe with Kruger's gun.
+When Kruger awakens, DeGuerin tries to blackmail him into giving up Lee and even offers to cut him in on the highly lucrative deal he is apparently planning.
+Kruger fends them off and escapes from the plane to rescue Lee from the same mercenaries who tried to kill her before.
+Kruger and Lee flee through New York City Zoo.

-DeGuerin has John and Lee branded as fugitives.
-With help from Johnny, they infiltrate Cyrez Corporation and use Donohue's terminal to decrypt Lee's second disc.
-The disc reveals that a huge shipment of EM rifles has been stashed at the docks in Baltimore.
-The buyer is Russian Mafia boss Sergei Ivanovich Petrofsky, who plans to resell the weapons to terrorists.
-The company detects the intrusion, pinpoints their whereabouts, and remotely erases the disc; DeGuerin then kidnaps Lee and takes her to the docks as the shipment is being loaded onto Petrofsky's Russian-flagged freighter.
+DeGuerin has Kruger and Lee branded as fugitives.
+The pair infiltrate Cyrez with the aid of Johnny Casteleone, a witness Kruger recently erased, and use Donahue's terminal to decrypt Lee's second disc.
+The disc reveals that a shipment of rifles has been stashed at the docks in Baltimore.
+The buyer is Russian mafia boss, Sergei Ivanovich Petrofsky, who plans to resell the weapons to terrorists.
+The company detects the intrusion and erases the disc; DeGuerin and his men capture Lee, but Kruger escapes.

-Johnny contacts his mobster cousin, Tony Two-Toes, who controls the docks; angered that he's being cut out of the deal, he has his men assist John.
-They kill Petrofsky, his henchmen, Calderon, and Schiff.
-In a struggle atop a shipping container, DeGuerin tries to shoot Lee, but John comes to her aid and destroys the pulley system on the container crane, dropping DeGuerin and the container to the ground and exposing the presence of the EM rifles.
-John secures DeGuerin, leaving him to be detained by the authorities.
-This proves John and Lee's innocence.
-Weeks later, DeGuerin, Harper, and Morehart are indicted for treason.
-However, it quickly becomes clear that without solid evidence, they will likely be acquitted in court.
-For their safety, John fakes his and Lee's deaths in an explosion.
+Casteleone contacts his cousin Tony "Two-Toes", who controls the docks.
+They kill Petrofsky and everyone else.
+DeGuerin tries to shoot Lee, but Kruger comes to her aid and destroys the system on the crane.
+He then secures DeGuerin, proving his and Lee's innocence.
+DeGuerin, Harper, and Morehart are indicted for treason, but when it becomes clear that they will likely be acquitted in court, Kruger fakes his and Lee's deaths in an explosion.

-After being liberated, DeGuerin, Harper and Morehart leave in a limo that stops at a railroad crossing.
-The driver – a disguised Johnny – locks the doors and exits the vehicle.
-Seconds later, a massive freight train plows through the car, killing the three men in a staged accident.
+DeGuerin, Harper, and Morehart leave in a limo that suddenly stops at a railroad crossing.
+The driver, revealed to be Casteleone, locks the doors and exits the vehicle.
+Kruger calls DeGuerin with his iconic words, "You've just been erased!" at which point a freight train plows into the limo, killing all three men in it.
+Kruger returns to Lee, who asks what happened, to which he responds, "They caught a train."
+Then, they drive off to start a new life.